How do I register for camp?

 Be sure your e-mail address is correct, and enable any spam/junk e-mail blockers to accept e-mails from firstname.lastname@example.org.
 You receive confirmation e-mails and statements, as well as any future news or updates regarding camp sessions thru e-mail.
 We are more than happy to confirm receipt of a fax and the session a camper is placed in.
 Please send an e-mail to the camp, and we will respond as soon as possible. top

 Do you keep wait lists in case of cancellations?
 Yes.
-Once a session sells out, the online system will open a waitlist option to allow people to add their information to the online waitlists.
-You also need to provide a drop date from the wait list (how long you are willing to wait).
-There is no charge for being on the waitlists.
+Once a session sells out, the online system will open a waitlist option to allow people to register for a particular session's waitlist.
+There is no charge to register for the waitlists.

 You may request to be wait listed for a session by: